JellyZhang/mit-6.824-2020/README.md

 // or you can test many times with:
 // docker run -v $PWD:/6.824 -w /6.824/src/main  golang:1.15-stretch bash ./test-mr-many.sh 3

+// Warning: running tests in docker may fail due to virtual environment.
 ```

 ### Pic